Skip to main content

 10

-Cross Thorong La Pass (5,416 m) and trek to Muktinath (3,760 m)
+Cross Thorong La Pass – Muktinath

-A challenging yet rewarding day!
+This day of the Annapurna Circuit trek entails climbing up to the famed Thorong La Pass, situated at an altitude of 5,416m.
 Start before dawn to reach Thorong La Pass, where prayer flags flutter against the backdrop of snow-covered peaks.
 Enjoy panoramic views before descending towards Muktinath, a sacred Hindu and Buddhist pilgrimage site.
 Visit Muktinath Temple, known for its eternal flame and 108 water spouts.
 Overnight at a guesthouse in Muktinath.

-Cross Thorong La Pass (5,416 m) and trek to Muktinath (3,760 m)
+Cross Thorong La Pass – Muktinath

-A challenging yet rewarding day!
+This day of the Annapurna Circuit trek entails climbing up to the famed Thorong La Pass, situated at an altitude of 5,416m.
 Start before dawn to reach Thorong La Pass, where prayer flags flutter against the backdrop of snow-covered peaks.
 Enjoy panoramic views before descending towards Muktinath, a sacred Hindu and Buddhist pilgrimage site.
 Visit Muktinath Temple, known for its eternal flame and 108 water spouts.
 Overnight at a guesthouse in Muktinath.

 Accommodation